Large sample spectral analysis of graph-based multi-manifold clustering: Annular proximity graphs with angle constraints

-Assume for the sake of contradiction that there is an $(\alpha,r)$-constrained path between $x$ and $y$ as above.
-Let $z$ be the projection of $y$ onto $\M_l$, let $t:= |y-z|$, and finally let $d:=|y-x|>\veps_-$.
-Notice that by the Pythagorean theorem we must have $t \leq \dist(y, \M_{kl}) \leq r$.
-In addition, by the second part of Lemma \ref{lemma: path algorithm, different manifolds |x-y|<epsilon_+} we know that the first step in the path (starting from $y$) must lie in $\M_l$; we denote by $y_1$ this first step.
-From a simple geometric observation (just consider the triangles $\triangle xyz $ and $\triangle y_1yz$) we can see that the angle between the vectors $x-y$ and $y_1-y$, let's call it $\vartheta$, satisfies
+By the second part of Lemma \ref{lemma: path algorithm, different manifolds |x-y|<epsilon_+} we know that the first step in the constrained path (starting from $x$) must lie in $\M_k$; we denote by $x_1$ this first step and let $x_1^*$ be the closest point to $x_1$ in $\T\M_k$.
+We have